 \subsection{Protocol \eqref{eq:noself}}

-For a group of agents operating under protocol \eqref{eq:noself}, the group decision value, presented in \eqref{eq:weightedc}, is topology dependent.
-If the topology switches, the agents try to arrive to a different decision value, i.e., a jump in the norm of the vector $\left[\xi_1(t)\,\dot{\xi}_1(t)\right]^T$ occurs.
-This also causes a jump in the norm of the disagreement vector $\boldsymbol{\xi}(t)$ at the switching instant.
+For a group of agents operating under protocol \eqref{eq:noself}, the group decision value, presented in \eqref{eq:weightedc}, is topology dependent because the degrees of the agents are in general different for each topology.
+If the topology switches the agents try to arrive to a different decision value, \emph{i.e.}, a jump in the norm of the centroid vector $\left[\xi_1(t)\,\dot{\xi}_1(t)\right]^T$ occurs.
+This also causes a jump in the norm of the disagreement vector $\boldsymbol{\xi}_d(t)$ at the switching instant, due to \eqref{eq:normdecomp}.
 Because of the unknown nature of the transformation matrix, there is no way to guarantee that the jumps are bounded.
-This behavior therefore, may induce instability, even when the system is switching among stable topologies.
+This behavior may induce instability, even when the system is switching among stable topologies.

 To better illustrate this idea, consider a group of six agents operating under protocol \eqref{eq:noself} and switching among the two different communication topologies depicted in Fig.~\ref{fig:topol}.
 With a parametric setting of $\left(k_1,\,k_2,\,\tau\right)=\left(5,\,0.2,\,0.06\right)$ we guarantee stability for each individual topology.
 We defined the switching pattern by means of a periodic signal with period $T=1.4$ s and a duty cycle $\alpha$, such that during $\alpha \%$ of the period the agents communicate according to the topology depicted in Fig.~\ref{fig:topol1}, and according to the topology in Fig.\ref{fig:topol2} during the rest of it.